Balikatan: Operations

+Notable exercise years

 Balikatan 2022

-The 2022 Balikatan exercise (Bailkatan 22) brought together over 5,100 US military personnel and 3,800 Filipino soldiers for training in maritime security, amphibious operations, live-fire training, urban operations, aviation operations, counterterrorism, humanitarian assistance, and disaster relief in various parts of Luzon from March 28 to April 8 of the said year.
-The exercise also includes a command post exercise that tests the AFP and U.S. forces’ ability to plan, command, and communicate with each other in a simulated environment.
-This training also bolster the collective security and defensive capabilities of the alliance.
+The 2022 Balikatan exercise brought together over 5,100 US military personnel and 3,800 Filipino soldiers for training in maritime security, amphibious operations, live-fire training, urban operations, aviation operations, counterterrorism, humanitarian assistance, and disaster relief in various parts of Luzon from March 28 to April 8, 2022.
+The exercise included a command post exercise that tests the AFP and U.S. forces’ ability to plan, command, and communicate with each other in a simulated environment.
+This training bolsters the collective security and defensive capabilities of the alliance.
 Renovation of elementary schools, community health initiatives, and the exchange of advanced emergency rescue and lifesaving techniques were among the collaborative efforts.

-"Balikatan" is a Tagalog term that means "shoulder-to-shoulder" or "sharing the load together," which characterizes the spirit of the exercise and symbolizes the Philippines-US friendship.
-"Balikatan 22 coincides with the 75th anniversary of US-Philippine security cooperation and a shared commitment to promoting peace," Maj.
-Gen. Bargeron stated.
-“Our alliance remains a key source of strength and stability in the Indo-Pacific region.”

-Exercises like Balikatan help to strengthen international alliances and the participating militaries' abilities to respond quickly to emergencies in the Indo-Pacific.
+The 2022 iteration was considered a return of sorts, since the 2021 iteration was relatively small, and the 2020 iteration had been cancelled altogether after President Rodrigo Duterte temporarily ended the Philippines’ Visiting Forces Agreement (VFA) with the United States in what was seen as an effort to pursue warmer ties with China.

+Balikatan 2023

+Set against the political backdrop of increasing tensions regarding Taiwan and in the South China Sea, as well as the first year of the Presidency of Bongbong Marcos in the Philippines, the 2023 iteration of the Balikatan exercise was marked by further expansion, with more than 17,600 participants making it the largest Balikatan to that date.
+It involved four major events - the Command Post Exercise, Cyber Defense Exercise, Field Training Exercise, and Humanitarian Civic Assistance (HCA).
+It also included a Sink Exercise (SINKEX) as part of the littoral live fire exercise held in Zambales, where the former BRP Pangasinan (PS-31), a decommissioned Malvar-class corvette, was used as a target ship.
+The 2023 exercise also marked the first time the M-142 High Mobility Artillery Rocket System (HIMARS) platform was used in live-fire exercises, which had not been done in the 2016 and 2022 exercises.